 Wet or Dry?

 Your dog’s nose isn’t a barometer for health.
-A lot of the time, dog noses grow dry as they age – it’s a natural process.
-What that means is you need to look at your dog as a whole for their picture of health.
+Often, dog noses grow dry as they age – it’s a natural process.
+That means you need to look at your dog as a whole for their picture of health.

 If you’re ever uncertain about your dog’s nose, make an appointment with your vet.
 They’ll let you know if that dry dog nose is worthy of concern.